CoNarrative/glujs-guide-built/the-view-model-in-full.md

 });
 ```

-One of the design goals of gluJS was to avoid the complexity of inheritance patterns within Javascript and instead favor object composition.
+One of the design goals of GluJS was to avoid the complexity of inheritance patterns within Javascript and instead favor object composition.
 There is no support for chaining method calls to a parent 'class'.
 Whenever you run into situations where you might be tempted to use inheritance, there's usually another way to break down the problem.
 A common technique is a 'virtual method' such as having the mixin call another, absent function provided by the target view models:

 ```javascript
 //the base mixin